Global Studies International Award for Excellence

 The Global Studies Journal offers an annual award for newly published research or thinking that has been recognized to be outstanding by members of the Global Studies Research Network.

-Award Winner for Volume 19
+Award Winners for Volume 20

 Past Award Winners